great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 </Tabs>

-## Try an end-to-end workflow to validate data in a SQL table
+## Validate data in a SQL table
-This example end-to-end workflow walks you through connecting to data in a Postgres table, creating an Expectation Suite, and setting up a Checkpoint to validate the data.
+This example workflow walks you through connecting to data in a Postgres table, creating an Expectation Suite, and setting up a Checkpoint to validate the data.

 <Tabs>